ContextCov: Deriving and Enforcing Executable Constraints from Agent Instruction Files: Design

 When a command is executed, the shell resolves the binary via \texttt{\$PATH} and finds our shim first.
 The shim loads relevant checks from the JSON file and executes each check with the command arguments and environment.
 If any check fails, the shim prints an error message to stderr explaining which constraint was violated and exits with code 1, preventing the command from running.
 If all checks pass, the shim uses \texttt{which -a} to find the real binary and executes it with the original arguments, making the interception transparent to the agent.

-\paragraph{Universal Static Linter.} \toolname{} uses Tree-sitter as a universal parser for source code analysis.
-Tree-sitter provides incremental parsing, graceful error recovery, and a uniform API across languages, making it ideal for analyzing code in diverse repositories.
+For source code analysis, \toolname{} uses Tree-sitter~\cite{tree-sitter}, which provides incremental parsing, graceful error recovery, and a uniform API across languages.
+These properties make it suitable for analyzing code in diverse repositories.
 The linter scans source files matching configured patterns, parses each file with the appropriate grammar based on file extension, and runs all applicable checks.
 Each check receives the parse tree, the raw source bytes, and the file path, allowing it to construct queries, traverse the AST, and report violations with precise locations.
 The following example shows a generated check that detects \texttt{Promise.then()} usage:

-\paragraph{Architectural Validator.} Deterministic architectural constraints are enforced by constructing and querying a dependency graph.
-The graph is built by parsing import statements using language-appropriate techniques.
-Python's \texttt{ast} module extracts \texttt{import} and \texttt{from ... import} statements, Tree-sitter queries extract \texttt{import} declarations and \texttt{require()} calls from JavaScript and TypeScript, and regex-based extraction handles Go import blocks.
+Deterministic architectural constraints are enforced by constructing and querying a dependency graph.
+The graph is built by parsing import statements using language-appropriate techniques: Python's \texttt{ast} module extracts \texttt{import} and \texttt{from ... import} statements, Tree-sitter queries extract \texttt{import} declarations and \texttt{require()} calls from JavaScript and TypeScript, and regex-based extraction handles Go import blocks.
 The resulting graph is stored as a NetworkX \texttt{DiGraph} where nodes represent modules and edges represent dependencies.
 Architectural checks operate on this graph to detect violations such as layer crossings, cycles, or improper module placement.
 The following example enforces that files under \texttt{src/vs/workbench/} must reside in one of the allowed subdirectories:

-\paragraph{Semantic Architectural Validator.} Some architectural constraints cannot be verified through static analysis alone because they require understanding the intent behind code.
-For example, the constraint ``Do not use another component's storage keys, define a proper API instead'' cannot be checked by examining import graphs or file paths.
-It requires understanding what constitutes a ``storage key,'' which code belongs to which ``component,'' and whether an access pattern constitutes a violation.